 A superbill is a time efficient form to document services, fees, codes, and other information required by health plans.
-Models are available for download by selecting Superbill for Audiology Practice [PDF].
+Download ASHA's customizable superbill template for your practice or facility.

 What are place of service codes and where can audiologists obtain a complete listing of them, with descriptions?

 Place of service codes are used on claims to specify the entity where service(s) were rendered.
 Check with individual payers (e.g., Medicare, Medicaid, private health plans) for policies regarding these codes.

 You may find a list of place of service codes, with descriptions, at the Centers for Medicare and Medicaid Services' (CMS) website.
 Private practices are typically coded as an "office" location (POS 11).